Joni Kauko: Esbjerg

-India

 Mohun Bagan

 On 24 June 2021, Kauko joined Indian Super League club Mohun Bagan on a two-year deal.
 He was included in the twenty-two men squad by head coach Antonio Lopez Habas for the team's 2021 AFC Cup inter-zonal semifinal match against Uzbek side Nasaf, but they lost 6–0 and were eliminated from the tournament, in which he made his debut for the club.

 On 19 November, Kauko made his Indian Super League debut against Kerala Blasters, in a 4–2 win.
 He scored his first goal for the club against NorthEast United, on 12 February, in a 3–1 win.
 He ended the league season with three goals in twenty appearances, as Mohun Bagan finished third in the standings and were eliminated in the semi-final playoffs.

 Kauko scored a brace each against Blue Star, on 12 April, and against Maziya S&RC on 24 May in AFC Cup Preliminary round and Group stage respectively.
 As 2022–23 season began, he appeared with the club on 20 August against Rajasthan United at the 131st edition of Durand Cup, but lost the match by 3–2.
 Kauko suffered a serious knee injury in the match against FC Goa on 20 November 2022 at the Jawaharlal Nehru Stadium in Margao and was brought off the field in the 59th minute of the match as the Mohun Bagan lost the match 0–3.

 After being out for nearly 16 months due to injury, Kauko rejoined Mohun Bagan, replacing Hugo Boumous in the squad for the second half of the 2023–24 season.
 He returned to the pitch as a 61st-minute substitute in a 2–0 home win against Hyderabad FC.
 On 17 February 2024, Kauko provided a hat-trick of assists in a 4–2 home win over NorthEast United.
 On 31 March 2024, Kauko scored his first goal after the injury, in a 3–2 loss against Chennaiyin.